pstiasny/VITABS/doc/index.md

 `g` and `G` move to the beginning and end of the tablature

-`G` with a numeric argument moves to the specified bar, ie. `10G` goes to the 10th bar.
+`G` with a numeric argument moves to the specified bar, e.g. `10G` goes to the 10th bar.